MohamedBadr552002/MachineLearningAndDeepLearning/3_Malaria_Detection/README.md

-# Load Model And Test your own samole
+# Load Model And Test your own samples

 1) load the model from google drive
 2) upload test images on google drive